ruby/psych/README.md

     gem install psych

+Psych supported the static build with specific version of libyaml sources.
+You can build psych with libyaml-0.2.5 like this.

+    ```gem install psych -- --with-libyaml-source-dir=/path/to/libyaml-0.2.5

-In order to use the gem release in your app, and not the stdlib version, you'll need the following:
+In order to use the gem release in your app, and not the stdlib version,
+you'll need the following: